GoreliSuhar1/agetha/README.md

-this is unofficial port of Agetha on arch for wayland tested on hyprland
+This is unofficial port of Agetha on arch for wayland tested on hyprland

 original here: https://chocolatebread.ddns.net/agetha.html